Contract Deployment and Verification

 for mainnet should be set as

-A "Developers Portal" API key, refer to this guide on how to register and obtain one
+A "Developers Portal" API key, refer to below guides on how to register and obtain one.

 We can also refer to the example provided in this boilerplate repository.